CaptainCrowbar/unicorn-lib/unicorn/string.md

 * `template <typename...
 Args> void` **`str_wrap_in`**`(Ustring& str, Args... args)`

 Wrap the text in a string to a given width.
-Wrapping is done separately for each paragraph; paragraphs are delimited by two or more line breaks (as usual, `CR+LF` is counted as a single line break), or a single paragraph separator character (`U+2029`).
+Wrapping is done separately for each paragraph.
 Words are simply delimited by whitespace, which may not be appropriate for all languages; no attempt is made at anything more sophisticated such as hyphenation or locale-specific word breaking rules.

 The following keyword arguments are recognised: